NCCA/pipeline-project-Geekwithahat/README.md

 - Possible mass attribute editing and cascading attribute changes

 - Possible organisational functions for complex scenes beyond this (i.e management ui)

-__**Current Functionality**__

-Basic bash scripts created in order to push and pull the current Maya Plugin back and forth from the location of the git repository and the current plugin path.

-__TO DO LIST:__

-- Convert to an actual Maya module

-- Mass renaming of long names
-    - Take path, if given a name that is non-repeated, replace the last primitives with numbered versions of the found name.